Two Bobcats Die After They Were Rescued As ‘Domestic Kittens’

 A Texas woman rescued what she thought were two kittens.
 However, they were bobcats, and now the animals have died.

 According to a WFAA report, the animals passed away at the Wildlife Rescue & Rehabilitation, Inc. wildlife sanctuary.
-Animal Care Services removed the felines from the San Antonio woman named woman Jane Dinscore that took them in and placed them with the habitat.
+Animal Care Services removed the felines from the San Antonio woman named Jane Dinscore, who took them in and placed them with the habitat.

-Of the cats’ passing, the wildlife rescue wrote on its Facebook page, “Infant wild animals are fragile, vulnerable creatures and we cannot imagine the stress that taking them from their mother and natural habitat puts on their immune systems.
+“Infant wild animals are fragile, vulnerable creatures and we cannot imagine the stress that taking them from their mother and natural habitat puts on their immune systems.
 As humans, we want to care for them but evolution has taught wild animals that humans are their #1 predator.
 No human can replicate the care given by a mother or father in the wild.
-We are saddened by this tragedy but must take this important opportunity to repeat the message that wild animals should be left alone and only belong in the wild.”
+We are saddened by this tragedy but must take this important opportunity to repeat the message that wild animals should be left alone and only belong in the wild,” the wildlife rescue wrote on its Facebook page of the cats’ passing.

 Originally, the Texas family believed the kittens, which an Atascosa County man gave his relatives, were rare Bengal kittens.
 However, after they tried to feed their new pets, they realized something was wrong.

 During the feeding, the kittens destroyed the milk bottles, which also led to three human injuries.
-The unexpected feeding caused the family to do more research online after which they began to suspect that the kittens were bobcats instead of Bengals.
+The unexpected feeding caused the family to do more research online, after which they began to suspect that the kittens were bobcats instead of Bengals.
 At that point, they contacted San Antonio’s Animal Care Services.

 Bobcats die after being 'rescued' by woman who thought they were domestic kittens https://t.co/7qQOc2qmcy pic.twitter.com/wLFfMsBtJQ